hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 * SSO user access is determined by the “role_name” attribute included in the SAML hpe_ccs_attribute provided by the IdP.
 * For more troubleshooting: <https://support.hpe.com/hpesc/public/docDisplay?docId=a00120892en_us>
 * Customer users should be given access to SAML application.
-* After authentication when clicking the HPE GreenLake edge-to-cloud platform for Private Cloud Enterprise application**,** if it leads to the below error, it will take 1 hr to sync.
+* After authentication when clicking the HPE GreenLake for Private Cloud Enterprise application**,** if it leads to the below error, it will take 1 hr to sync.
 If it does not do so within that time period, the customer should contact their HPE administrator.

-I hope this blog post answers any questions you may have had in regards to how to configure single sign-on for HPE GreenLake Private Cloud Enterprise on the HPE GreenLake edge-to-cloud platform using Okta Active Directory.
+I hope this blog post answers any questions you may have had in regards to how to configure single sign-on for HPE GreenLake for Private Cloud Enterprise on the HPE GreenLake edge-to-cloud platform using Okta Active Directory.
 Please return back to the [HPE Developer blog](https://developer.hpe.com/blog) for more tips and tricks on working with the HPE GreenLake edge-to-cloud platform.
-If you have any further questions, please feel free to reach out to us via the #glc-support Slack channel.